InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 1.11.8 =
+= 1.12.0 =
-* Fixed problems with translations
+* Fixed problems with Avada theme

-= 1.11.7 =
-* Fixed percentage problems
+* Fixed problems in WooCommerce plugin
-* Fixed Elementor bugs

-= 1.11.6 =
-* Fixed UX bugs
-* Fixed translations

-= 1.11.5 =
-* Fixed warnings in PHP
+* Fixed bugs in cyrillic encodings

-= 1.11.4 =
-* Added language exclusion
+* Added Georgian language
-* Fixed bugs from previous version

-= 1.11.3 =
-* Fixed plugin and theme transliteration
-* Fixed problem with duplicated percentages

-= 1.11.2 =
-* Fixed Avada theme support
-* Fixed "print formatted" text support
-* Fixed lat to cyr transliteration
+* Improvement of the Arabic language
+* Improvement of the Armenian language

 == Frequently Asked Questions ==